-When I finally looked into it, I discovered that EU Regulation 261/2004 entitles passengers to up to €600 in compensation for disrupted flights — and similar laws exist in the UK, Canada, and Turkey.
-The regulations are clear.
+When I finally looked into it, I found that EU Regulation 261/2004 entitles passengers to up to €600 for disrupted flights — and similar laws exist in the UK, Canada, and Turkey.
+The rules are clear.
 The amounts are specific.
-But airlines don't exactly put up signs advertising what you're owed, and the claims process is intentionally opaque.
-They count on passengers not knowing their rights.
+But airlines don't advertise what you're owed, and the claims process is designed to make you give up.

 Ready to check if you're owed compensation?